sfabris/pihpsdr/README.md

 # pihpsdr
 **SDR host program**,
 supporting both the old (P1) and new (P2) HPSDR protocols, as well as the SoapySDR framework.
-It runs on Linux (Raspberry Pi but also Desktop or Laptop computers running LINUX) and MacOS (Intel or AppleSilicon CPUs, using  "Homebrew" or "MacPorts").
+It runs on Linux (Raspberry Pi but also Desktop or Laptop computers running LINUX), macOS (Intel or AppleSilicon CPUs, using  "Homebrew" or "MacPorts"), and Windows (using MSYS2/MinGW64).

 **piHPSDR Manual: (Release 2.4 Version)** https://github.com/dl1ycf/pihpsdr/releases/download/v2.4/piHPSDR-Manual.pdf